ksparakis/serverless-plugin-split-stacks/README.md

-# serverless-plugin-split-stacks
+# serverless-plugin-split-stacks-by-group

-> This is a fork of [dougmoscrop/serverless-plugin-split-stacks](https://github.com/dougmoscrop/serverless-plugin-split-stacks) with added functionality for grouping functions by stackName.
+> This is a fork and imporvment of [dougmoscrop/serverless-plugin-split-stacks](https://github.com/dougmoscrop/serverless-plugin-split-stacks) decided to add some features and improvments as well as maintain a CI for this.
+Feel free to contribute.

-Using this plugin is a bad idea.
-It means you've allowed your serverless service to grow in to something huge.

 This plugin migrates CloudFormation resources in to nested stacks in order to work around the 500 resource limit.